Home » Top 10 Tips for Buying Seeds Online

 seed packets, garden planner, garden map on a table

-Therefore, if you plan to plant a spring garden and a summer and fall garden, it’s best to order for the whole year at once.
-This includes not only vegetables but flower and herb seeds as well.
+Therefore, if you plan to plant a spring, summer, and fall garden, ordering seeds for the whole year is best.
+This includes not only vegetable seeds but also flower and herb seeds.
 If you wait until later in the year to order seeds for fall planting, the seeds you need may no longer be available.

 2. Keep a Garden Journal

-Now is the best time to start if you’ve never kept a journal.
+If you’ve never kept a journal, now is the best time to start.
 By keeping one, you can look back to see what seed varieties did well and what didn’t.

 You can keep an inventory of how much you planted in previous seasons and how much you harvested.
 These numbers are handy when deciding how much to grow year after year.